tarantool/cartridge-cli/README.rst

     cartridge repair set-uri INSTANCE-UUID URI-TO [flags]

-Rewrites advertise URI for specified instance.
+Rewrites the advertise URI for the specified instance.
-If specified instance isn't found or is expelled, raises an error.
+If the specified instance isn't found or is expelled, raises an error.

 .. cartridge-cli-tgz: